We have heard that vitamins are good throughout life, but why are they good? What effect do they have on my body and my training?

 Vitamin D through, for example, a dietary supplement.

 Vitamin C - are the body's antioxidants and help the body build cartilage and bone tissue.
 You can easily get vitamin C by eating vegetables, berries and citrus fruits.
-However, it is one of the vitamins that are sensitive to heat and lose nutrient content during repeated heating or cooking at high temperatures.
+However, it is one of the vitamins that is heat sensitive and loses nutritional content during repeated heating or cooking at high temperatures.
 A good way of cooking is therefore steam cooking because it is gentler than, for example, frying.
 If you are deficient in vitamin C, you will notice it by feeling tired, weak and irritated.